IchigoMilk/kdev-helper/README.md

 ## What’s Included

-- `update_vscode_defines.sh` keeps `.vscode/c_cpp_properties.json` in sync with the active kernel `.config`, so IntelliSense sees the same configuration symbols as the build.
+- `update_defines.sh` keeps `.vscode/c_cpp_properties.json` in sync with the active kernel `.config`, so IntelliSense sees the same configuration symbols as the build.
-- `update_vscode_arch_excludes.sh` rewrites `.vscode/settings.json` search excludes so only the architecture you care about stays visible.
+- `update_arch_excludes.sh` rewrites `.vscode/settings.json` search excludes so only the architecture you care about stays visible.

 ## Getting Started